ke8ctn/SigMF/sigmf-spec.md

 Datasets, for purposes of this specification, are sets of digital measurements generically called `samples` in this document.
 The samples can represent any time-varying source of information.
-They may, for example, be digital samples created by digital synthesis or by an Analog-to-Digital Converter.
+They MAY, for example, be digital samples created by digital synthesis or by an Analog-to-Digital Converter.
 They could also be geolocation coordinates from a GNSS receiver, temperature readings from a thermal sensor, or any other stored digital measurement information.